platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 If your project is using an external Git integration, the commits resulting from the Source Operations will be pushed to the external repository, before triggering the integration to redeploy the environment.

-Only environments created by a branch on the external repository can run source operations.
+When using an external Git integration, you can not run source operations on environments created from pull or merge requests created on the external repository.

+If you try running a source operation over a non-supported environment, the following error will be triggered:

 ```text